mlpack/blog/doc/tutorials/Kartik2017Week06.md

+@brief Neural Evolution Algorithms for NES games - Week 6 + 7
+@author Kartik Nighania
-Title: Neural Evolution Algorithms for NES games - Week 6 and 7 Progress
+@page Kartik2017WeekSixSeven Neural Evolution Algorithms for NES games - Week 6 + 7
-Date: 2017-07-27 02:50:00
+@date 2017-07-27 02:50:00

-Tags: gsoc , neural_evolution
-Author: Kartik Nighania
+@section Kartik2017WeekSixSeven Neural Evolution Algorithms for NES games - Week 6 + 7

 these 2 weeks on writing some more test cases for the CMAES algorithm.
 I faced a lot of difficulties along the way also and had to spend a lot of time on errors. i implemented logistic regression using CMAES which is working well and is able to classify accurately.